kihuni/File-I-O/README.md

 - Declare file pointer of type FILE, like below:

-    This will refer to the file being created/read
+    `This will refer to the file being created/read: FILE *filePointer`

-    `FILE *filePointer`

 - Write a function to open/read/create the file using fopen()